Sypnex-LLC/sypnex-os/USER_APP_DEVELOPMENT_GUIDE.md

 ### Sharing Your Apps
 We encourage developers to share their applications with the community:
-- Fork the repository and add your app to `examples/user_apps_dev/`
+- Fork the [official apps repository](https://github.com/Sypnex-LLC/sypnex-os-apps) and add your app
 - Create a pull request with your app and documentation
 - Share screenshots and demos in GitHub Discussions